david-boles/bicubic-interpolate/README.md

 - Easy tiling/ grid - Automatically creates and caches a grid of individual bicubic interpolators, estimates data points outside the provided region (allowing the interpolation to work to the edge of your data and beyond, if poorly).
 - Scaling and Translating - Have the interpolator scale and translate your points so that you don't have to manually convert between your coordinate space and the interpolator's every time.
 - Interpolate an arbitrary number of surfaces - Easily interpolate multiple scalar fields in the same region (e.g. RGB components of an image).
-- Pre-bundled - Ready to drop in to vanilla javascript or web woker environments.
+- Pre-bundled - Ready to drop in to vanilla javascript or web worker environments.
-- Adopter of the Contributor Covenant - This is my first open source project/ library that I'm really intending to be maintained and usable by the community.
+- Adopter of the Contributor Covenant - This is my first open source project/ library that I'm really intending to maintain and be usable by the community.
 Though it's a small project, I think the ideas behind the Contributor Covenant are great and the repository will be maintained as described in the Code of Conduct.
 Please contact me at me@davidbol.es to report any potentially violating behavior or with any questions.
-- Released under BSD0, a.k.a the "Free Public License" - Use this code for anything you like and don't worry about having to include it's license.
+- Released under BSD0, a.k.a the "Free Public License" - Use this code for anything you like and don't worry about having to include its license.
 Just don't blame me if anything goes wrong!